yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 **This beta does not yet work on Windows.
 We'll be working hard to fix this towards the final release.**

-First you’ll need to install some tools (the webapp generator is bundled):
+First you'll need to install `yo` (the webapp generator is included):

 ```
-npm install -g yo grunt-cli bower
+npm install -g yo
 ```

+This will automatically install `grunt` and `bower` for you, if you use a new enough version of npm.
+You can also install those manually: `npm install -g grunt-cli bower`.

 If you have installed Grunt globally in the past, you will need to remove it first: `npm uninstall -g grunt`